 What is Fentanyl Effects of Abuse?

 There is a strong chance that a person will become addicted and abuse fentanyl when taken in any form.
 They experience a sense of relaxation and euphoria that is like heroin.

 Outwardly, a person may have seizures, headaches, and dizziness.
 Blurred vision, constipation and slowed breathing are other symptoms of fentanyl abuse.

-This a particularly dangerous situation for a person without a tolerance to opioids.
-Fentanyl is an automatic elevated risk that multiplies for that person.
+This a particularly dangerous situation for a person without tolerance to opioids.
+Fentanyl is an automatically elevated risk that multiplies for that person.